araza112/Automated-Seismic-Phase-Recognition-Using-Neural-Networks/README.md

 # Automated-Seismic-Phase-Recognition-Using-Neural-Networks
-This repository contains both the .ipynb file containing the generated figures and graphs, as well as the .py file conatinaing only the code.
+This repository contains both the .ipynb file containing the generated graphs and code, as well as the .py file conatinaing only the code.
 The code is written in Python 3.x, and it's dependencies are: Tensorflow, Keras, Numpy, Matplotlib, and h5py.

 ## Running the script
 ### Google Colaboratory Tensor Processing Unit (TPU) Runtimes